rh-aiservices-bu/model-car-importer/README.md

 # ModelCar Pipeline for OpenShift

 This OpenShift pipeline automates:
 - Downloading a model from Hugging Face.
+- Optionally compressing the model using GPTQ quantization.
 - Storing the model in a Persistent Volume.
 - Building a ModelCar OCI image.
 - Pushing the image to an OCI registry (e.g., Quay.io).